I solve visual communication challenges by balancing creative vision with practical application.

 I was initially tasked with creating a logo that would combine a custom goose icon with the brand name.

 The client supplied the golden-orange color, #ffa300.
-I used it to build an analogous color scheme that manages to feel both sporty and vintage, a feeling that I reinforced through a forward-moving, curvy, serifed title font paired with a clean, parks-inspired gothic sans font in varied weights to facilitate visual hierarchy.
+I used it to build an analogous color scheme that manages to feel both sporty and vintage, a feeling that I reinforced through a forward-moving, curvy, serifed title font.

-The league announcement template uses similar design language to allow TDs to announce upcoming leagues over social media.
+The multi-event template uses similar design language to allow TDs to announce monthly event schedules or upcoming leagues over social media.

 Lake Travis STEM Academy is a small, private school located in Cedar Park, Texas.